nheyr08/Embedded-Toy-Kart/README.md

 - ScenarIO & gym-ignition
     - RL assist library paired with Ignition Gazebo
     - train with only python code importing ignition as a library, ScenarIO as backhand.
 While implementation, we can only change backhand to ROS, and still keep the code and train.
-    -  RL package for Ignition-Gazebo may with some issue on sensor data extraction [ref](https://github.com/robotology/gym-ignition/issues/199)
+    -  RL package for Ignition-Gazebo may face some issues with sensor data extraction [ref](https://github.com/robotology/gym-ignition/issues/199)
     2. [Document](https://robotology.github.io/gym-ignition/devel/index.html)
     3. [Paper](https://arxiv.org/pdf/1911.01715.pdf) introduce gym_ignition, and compare with other simulator
     4. [Interview Video with developer](https://www.youtube.com/watch?v=whiExLlAbvU&t=1186s)